ASFA Physiotherapy Centre 2015-2020

 Please click on our case histories to learn about some life-changing results.

 For those travelling from remote villages for treatment and medical assistance, ASFA provides accommodation for inpatients and our full-time carers.

 ASFA runs year-long sewing courses to give young women the chance to learn a skill and, ultimately, the ability to earn a living.

 To date, 10 women have graduated from the programme.
 Of these, five now own their own sewing machine and work full time, one hires a machine when she has freelance work and four work on a freelance basis and use the ASFA machines when needed.

-ASFA currently has five new students doing the course and we know demand for places is high.
+ASFA currently has five students doing the course and demand for places is high.
 Having started life on the verandah at ASFA, the course has now moved to a dedicated space close to the Muganza high street where the students can sell their products and services more easily.

 It costs approximately £80 to buy a sewing machine which allows a graduate to be income generating immediately.

 ASFA grows crops including bananas, avocados, strawberries, beans, cabbages, potatoes, sweet potatoes and the most delicious passion fruit in the surrounding fields.

 It costs approximately £5 to buy a selection of seeds to cultivate.